serenity-is/docs/tutorials/movies/handling_movie_navigation.md

 https://fortawesome.github.io/Font-Awesome/icons/

-> There is also a page in Serene under *Theme Samples / UI Elements / Icons* containing a list of these icons.
+> There is also a page in Serene under *Theme Samples / UI Elements / Icons* containing a list of these icon sets.

 ### Ordering Navigation Sections